kubernetes/community/sig-cli/CONTRIBUTING.md

   - Add `kubectl hello-kubernetes -f file`: Print "Hello \<kind of resource\> \<name of resource\>"
   - Add `kubectl hello-kubernetes type/name`: Print "Hello \<kind of resource\> \<name of resource\> \<creation time\>"

-**Note:** Consider publishing your command to a fork so a maintainer can look at it.
+Push your branch to your github fork (`git push -f origin {branchName}`) so a maintainer can look at it.

 ## Your first contribution

 ### Adopt an issue

-Pick up an [issue] from the backlog by commenting on the issue that you would like to work on it.
-Be sure to mention the author of the issue as well as the SIG cli members `@seans3` and `@mengqiy`.

-Using the following comment will make it easier for us to search for issues folks want to have assigned to them:

-`cc @seans3 @mengqiy I would like to take this`

-**Note:** Don't do this unless you will start work on the issue within a few days of being assigned.

-**Note:** GitHub only allows issues to be assigned to GitHub accounts that are part of the organization or listed as outside collaborators.
-In order to become an outside collaborator, contributors have to have shown commitment to the issue by performing some work.
-Once you have begun, reach out to the issue author and show them your progress (e.g. in a fork).

-**Picking your first issue**

-For your first issue, we recommend picking an issue labeled with "good first issue" from the [issue] backlog.
+Browse the [issues] for something you'd like to work on.
+The label "[good first issue]" has been applied to issues that might be more appropriate for newcomers.

-**Picking the right size of issue**
+#### Pick the right size of issue

-Be sure to pick up an issue that is appropriate to the time you are able to commit.
+Pick an issue that is appropriate to the time you are able to commit.
 We recommend first time contributors start with small or medium issues.

 Following are very rough estimates, but are best effort only.
 They assume you have a